adelphi-ed-tech/au-courses/content/intro-to-programming_python.md

-% Introduction to Programming
-% Matthew X. Curinga
+---
+layout: bold
+title: "Introduction to Programming"
+author: "Matthew X. Curinga"
+title_img: "intro-cs.svg"
+---

 <!--
 This syllabus was created for